7 Best PA Speakers (May 2023)

 If you're interested in the FRFR aspect of the DBR10, we go into much more detail in this extended review.

-It has a mixer and two channels each with an XLR/TRS combo input and volume controls but keep in mind that only one of the channels can accept a mic level input (switchable between Mic/Line).
+This powered PA speaker has a mixer and two channels, each with an XLR/TRS combo input and volume controls, but keep in mind that only one of the channels can accept a mic-level input (switchable between Mic/Line).

 The second channel also has stereo RCA phono connectors for adding program music.
-I can confirm that you can actually use these at the same time as the line input.
-It's probably not the best way to do it but if you can balance the volumes of these inputs you could call it a 3 channel mixer.
+I can confirm that you can use these simultaneously as the line input.
+There are better ways to do it, but if you can balance the volumes of these inputs, you could call it a 3-channel mixer.

 Yamaha DBR10 Rear Mixer Panel